wanyoike-max/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * Script 9 shows us how to print the 9 times table starting with 0

 * Script 10 shows us how to add to integers a and b and return the result

+* Script 11 ahows us how to print all numbers from n to 98